SingularityX-ai/penify-blogs/README.md

-# Snorkell Documentation Site
+# Penify Documentation Site

-Welcome to the Snorkell Documentation Site, powered by VitePress.
+Welcome to the Penify Documentation Site, powered by VitePress.
 This guide will help you on how to get started with vitepress, a vue powered static site generator.

 ## Prerequisites